se-edu/se-book/modeling/modelingStructures/ooStructures/text.md

 <tip-box>

-:package: Given below is an illustration of some objects and how they are connected together. %%&nbsp;Note: the diagram uses an ad-hoc notation.%%
+{{ icon_example }} Given below is an illustration of some objects and how they are connected together. %%&nbsp;Note: the diagram uses an ad-hoc notation.%%
 <p><img src="{{baseUrl}}/modeling/modelingStructures/ooStructures/images/objectsAdHoc.png" width="500" />
 <p/>